craigthelinguist/segment/README.md

 The segment(string) method works in two stages: slice and combine.

 <h5>slice(string)</h5>
 Look at substrings in <code>string</code> and segment according to the most likely.
-Repeat the process on each segment, looking at smaller and smaller substrings, until you below a predefined minimum substring length (currently this is 3).
+Repeat the process on each segment, looking at smaller and smaller substrings, until you recurse below a predefined minimum substring length (currently this is 3).

 <h5>combine(segmentation)</h5>
 Look at the segment in <code>segmentation</code>.
 If a segment is below the minimum substring length, look at its neighbouring segments.
 If they can be combined to form a string in the ngrams we loaded, then we combine it.
 Repeat until we can no longer combine anything.